 Pros of Dabbing

-- The effects of the cannabis hit you faster, which can be exceptionally appreciated by medicinal users
+- The effects hit you faster, which is often appreciated by medicinal users

 - You experience a more intense high or more intense relief